anvaysrivastava/CarND-Advanced-Lane-Lines/writeup_template.md

 Hence we will be using a rolling window technique to figure out pockets of screen area where lanes are present.

-Then we will polyfit these pixels to approximately fit the curve from the left and right side.
+Then we will polyfit these pixels to approximately fit a 2nd order curve from the left and right side.
 End result looks like this
 ![lane_fit_plot]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Since we now have a 2nd order curve for both left and right side.
+We can calculate the radii for each curve as mentioned in http://www.intmath.com/applications-differentiation/8-radius-curvature.php

+For calculating the position on road, we calculated the deviation of image's middle point with the left and right lane's average x axis position.

+For this we assumed that `720` pixels approximate 30 meters on y axis and 700 pixels correspond to 3.7 meters on x axis.
+These values have been taken from the course material.

+This calculation has been mentioned in `Goal 6: Determine the curvature of the lane and vehicle position with respect to center.`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in the function `render_lane()`.
 Here is an example of my result on a test image:

-![alt text][image6]
+![final_detection]

 ---